julianmarmier/facedoodle-docs/docs/build.md

-The system is not relly intuitive, here is an explicative schema of how the two axis can move in a 2D plane:
+The system is not really intuitive, here is an explicative sketch of how the two axis can move in a 2D plane:

 ![](https://hackmd.io/_uploads/rJMo_ec8h.jpg)

 :::note
 M1 and M2 are the stepper motors.
 They turn clockwise or counter-clockwise, the direction is indicated by the arrow on the cercle.
-*Example* : To go in an upward direction, the stepper motor labeled M1 should turn counter-clockwise and the stepper motor M2 should turn in the opposite direction: clockwise.
+*Example* : To go in an upward direction, the stepper motor labeled M1 should turn counter-clockwise and the stepper motor M2 should turn in the opposite direction (clockwise).
 :::

 **And the position ?**